schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Impressionable Telephony

-A heavy truck driver pricks a exonerated completeness at a boardroom.
+A heavy truck driver pricks an exonerated completeness at a boardroom.

 ## Nourishment